nickmahdavi/Project-Mango/README.md

 ### Can I run this myself?

 A: Yes, so long as you have an API key and user account on Reddit set up for development.

-Oh, and don't bother trying to dig up the history and get my keys in plaintext.
-They're gone.
-I was dumb enough to put them there in the first place and smart enough to remove them.